Uminosachi/sd-webui-inpaint-anything/README.md

 ### Inpainting webui Tab

 * This tab becomes accessible when you have an inpainting model.
-* The model required should have `inpaint` (case-insensitive) in its filename and must be located in the `stable-diffusion-webui/models` directory.
+* The required model should include `inpaint` (case-insensitive) in its filename and must be located in the `stable-diffusion-webui/models` directory.
-* Once the model is recognized, it can be selected from the Inpainting Model ID dropdown list.
+* Once the model is recognized, it becomes selectable from the Inpainting Model ID dropdown list.
-* When the Stable Diffusion checkpoint in the upper left corner of the WebUI matches the Inpainting Model ID, the process can be executed swiftly without requiring model loading.
+* The process can be executed swiftly, without requiring model loading, when the Stable Diffusion checkpoint (located in the upper left corner of the Web UI) matches the selected Inpainting Model ID.

 ### ControlNet Inpaint Tab